 What do the researchers hope to do?

-A new treatment aiming to improve everyday conversation called ‘LUNA’ will be made.
+The researchers will develop a new treatment aiming to improve everyday conversation called ‘LUNA’.
 The treatment will be co-designed by the researchers with NHS SLTs and stroke survivors with aphasia, so that it can be easily used by healthcare professionals and patients in the future.

 How will the researchers do this study?